chastitywhiterose/Chad/Chad-Story.md

 people in this town think that jobs like this are beneath their dignity and that animals are not as important as humans.

 Chad: Sometimes I like animals more than humans.
-I don\'t even eat them because animals are friends, not food!
+I don't even eat them because animals are friends, not food!

 Stacy: You\'re a Vegan?

 *\"What do I say?
-I have never told anyone this because I will be the laughingstock of the town if they find out the true reason I don\'t eat like them.\"* Chad thought to himself.
-Even so, Stacy seemed like someone he could trust this information to.
+I have never told anyone this because I will be the laughingstock of the town if they find out the true reason I don't eat like them.\"* Chad thought to himself.
+Even so, Stacy seemed like someone he could trust with this information, too.
 If there is anyone who might understand, it is her.

 Chad: Yes, I stopped eating animals when I was 16.
 I was always on the go, so I ate mostly fruit for energy.
-After a while, I noticed that my performance in sports was better when I didn\'t eat meat, dairy, eggs, or honey.
+After a while, I noticed that my performance in sports was better when I didn't eat meat, dairy, eggs, or honey.
 I always felt sick afterward when I ate them with my family.

-Stacy: But it\'s also because you don\'t want to hurt the animals, isn\'t it?
+Stacy: But it\'s also because you don't want to hurt the animals, Isn't it?

 Chad: Yes, but you can\'t tell anyone this.

 Stacy: That\'s silly, why not?

-Chad: It isn\'t good for my reputation in the sports world and this town to be seen as sensitive and caring towards animals.
-At best, I will get questions I don\'t want to answer, and at worst, I will get called a bleeding heart liberal like the people my dad makes fun of.
+Chad: It isn't good for my reputation in the sports world and this town to be seen as sensitive and caring towards animals.
+At best, I will get questions I don't want to answer, and at worst, I will get called a bleeding heart liberal like the people my dad makes fun of.

-Stacy: You really care what others think of you, don\'t you?
+Stacy: You really care what others think of you, don't you?

 Chad: I kind of have to.
 If word gets out that I have views that are seen as political or related to social issues, it could really mess with my sports career.
 One wrong move, and it\'s game over, just like chess.

 Stacy: What about what the animals think of you?
 If you were in their place, would you want those with influence to speak for your rights, or would you accept that their reputation is more important than your own life?

 This statement by Stacy cut Chad to his core.
 He never thought about